MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 - **Removed**

   A removed feature is no longer supported by Microsoft in SharePoint Server 2019.
-In many cases the feature is actually removed from the product, but in some cases it may still be present.
+In many cases, the feature is actually removed from the product, but in some cases it may still be present.
 A feature labeled as "removed" is unsupported even if the feature is still present in the product.

 ## Features deprecated in SharePoint Server 2019